Flu Vaccine When Pregnant – Should I Get The Flu Vaccine?

 4. Processed Wheat

-As best you can, avoid or eliminate ‘white’ foods, like white bread, white rice, wheat products etc. These high carb/glycemic foods make your blood sugar levels rise rapidly like sugar – its like throwing fuel onto a fire.
+As best you can, avoid or eliminate ‘white’ foods, like white bread, white rice, wheat products including biscuits, cake etc. These high carb/glycemic foods make your blood sugar levels rise rapidly like sugar – its like throwing fuel onto a fire.

 Again another category you may not be in, or perhaps you’re still having a glass of wine here or there.
 We know what alcohol does to brain cells, it kills them, not strengthens them for resistance to illness.
 Alcohol is often loaded with sugar too, or we mix it with soft drinks or juices full of sugar.